AnhQuocVo/Predict-Gold-Price/README.md

 ![XAUUSD Forecast Performance](image/download.png)

-The model has shown effectiveness in the short term, and it should be used to forecast on a daily basis to capture large volatility.
+The model has shown effectiveness in the short term, so it should be used to forecast daily to capture large volatility.

 ## Skills Demonstrated